kandanapp/kandan/README.md

 * [Andrew Hampton](https://github.com/andrewhampton) For the initial manual server install instructions.
 * [Akash Manohar J](https://github.com/HashNuke) For some of the initial work on Kandan
 * [Thomas Risberg](https://github.com/trisberg) For the Cloud Foundry install instructions and compatibility fixes.
-* [Cloudfuji](http://cloudfuji.com) for leading and sponsoring the initial development of Kandan

 LICENSE
 =======